peanutcocktail/cube/README.md

 > **Note**: You must have Blender installed and available in your system's PATH to render the turntable GIF.
 You can download it from [Blender's official website](https://www.blender.org/).
 Ensure that the Blender executable is accessible from the command line.

-> **Note**: If shape decoding is slow, you can try try to specify a lower resolution using the `--resolution-base` flag.
+> **Note**: If shape decoding is slow, you can try to specify a lower resolution using the `--resolution-base` flag.
 A lower resolution will create a coarser and lower quality output mesh but faster decoding.
 Values between 4.0 and 9.0 are recommended.

 #### 2. Shape Tokenization and De-tokenization